cindyokino/java-jdbc-mysql-practice/README.md

     - Create the table `seller` containing the columns Id(int), Name(varchar60), Email(varchar100), BirthDate(datetime), BaseSalary(double), DepartmentId(int).

 # JDBC1
+Create mysql database connection with jdbc.
-- Create mysql database connection with jdbc.
+- DB.java - Class containing methods for the mysql database connection with jdbc.
+- DbException.java - My personalized exception of type RuntimeException (don't require any treatment, as the use of try-catch block).
+- Program.java - Use of DB.java class to open and close the database connection.

 # JDBC2
-- Program.java - Add logic to get data from "department" table.
+- Program.java - Add logic to GET data from "department" table.
-- DB.java - create static helper methods to close ResultSet and Statement.
+- DB.java - Create static helper methods to close ResultSet and Statement.

 - Use of JDBC API classes:
     - Statement
     - ResultSet - first(), beforeFirst(), next(), absolute(int)

 # JDBC3
-- Program.java - Add logic to insert data to "seller" table.
+- Program.java - Add logic to INSERT data to "seller" table.
     - Simple insertion using preparedStatement.
     - Insertion using id recovery.